Rasul Kudayev

-Rasul Kudayev is a Russian citizen who was held in extrajudicial detention in the United States Guantanamo Bay detention camp in Cuba.
+Rasul Kudayev (born January 23, 1984) is a Russian citizen who was held in extrajudicial detention in the United States Guantanamo Bay detention camp in Cuba.

+Early life

-Kudayev is a Muslim from the Russian republic of Kabardino-Balkaria.
+Rasul Kudayev was born in 1984 in the Russian republic of Kabardino-Balkaria.

 In 1995, while a young teenager, Kudayev won a wrestling championship.

-His mother and brother stated that, in 2000, while still a teenager, Kudayev traveled to Central Asia to advance his sports career.
+He adopted the name Abdullah Kafkas and traveled to Central Asia to pursue a career in wrestling.

+Guantánamo detention

+In November 2001, Kudayev traveled to Kunduz, Afghanistan, where he worked at an Arab medical clinic for foreign fighters, according to Guantánamo files released by WikiLeaks in 2011.
+He was arrested in Afghanistan and initially held at a prison in Mazar-i-Sharif before being transferred to Guantánamo around February 12, 2002.
+Military interrogators at Guantánamo quickly concluded that Kudayev had no ties to al-Qaeda or the Taliban and that the information he provided was not valuable.
+A dossier signed by Geoffrey Miller, the prison commander, on March 28, 2002, indicated that Kudayev had no further intelligence value.
+Despite this assessment, it took nearly two years for him to be released to the Russian government on February 27, 2004.

+Release

-Kudayev, and six other Russian Guantanamo detainees (including Ruslan Odizhev who also lived in Nalchik), were repatriated to Russia, where they faced charges of illegal border crossing, being members of a criminal group and being a mercenary in an armed conflict, but were released without trial shortly after.
+Kudayev, and six other Russian Guantánamo detainees (including Ruslan Odizhev who also lived in Nalchik), were repatriated to Russia, where they faced charges of illegal border crossing, being members of a criminal group and being a mercenary in an armed conflict, but were released without trial shortly after.

 In 2005, he was arrested in Nalchik for allegedly taking part in the preparation of the rebel raid, and participation in the attack itself (taking the road police post in Khasanya suburb of Nalchik).

 On December 2, 2008, he was reported to have been seriously ill.

 According to Human Rights Watch, Kudayev has yet to stand trial.
 They reported that he acquired serious liver disease in Guantanamo, which Russian authorities have declined to treat.
 They report that he was receiving medical treatment for his liver disease at the time authorities assert he was engaging in the Nalchik attack.
 They claim his confession was coerced through beatings and coercive interrogation techniques.

-Russian detention

-Rasul Kudayev was taken into custody in October 2005.

-The Washington Post reported he was apprehended: "in the southern Russian city of Nalchik after an assault on government facilities."

-Russian authorities have held him in extrajudicial detention—they have not laid any charges against him.